Rushikesh-Dalvi/virtual-file-system/README.md

 # virtual-file-system
-This source code is for creating virtual disk and perform operations on  it
+source code for creating virtual disk and perform operations on  it